aknopov/ExtractTR/README.md

 ## Installation
 - Copy package files into some directory.
 - Run script `install.cmd`.
-It will install Python and other dependencies - look the command window for the progress and messages.
+It will install Python and other dependencies - look at the command window for the progress and messages.
 This script needs to be run once for each computer and user.
 - Now you can run the application using either "ExtractTR" shortcut created in installation or just run the script `run.cmd` from the command line.